GilElbaz-Code/Flask-To-Do-List-app/README.md

 # ToDo

-A simple Web application of To-Do list coded in Python using Flask.
+A simple Web application of To-Do list coded in Python using Flask and SQLAlchemy for DB.
+Use of Semantic UI for user interface.